 - Other veggies: Onion, celery, carrot, and peas.

 - Tomato paste and stock: I used both low sodium.
 If yours are not, add less salt.
 Any broth like chicken broth, Instant Pot chicken broth, vegetable broth or beef broth works.
-Of course, beef stock is ideal and will result in more of a classic beef stew taste.
+Of course, beef broth is ideal and will result in more of a classic beef stew taste.

 - Fresh dill and fresh garlic (do not skip!): These are 2 secret ingredients.
 You can use less dill than I do, but give it a try.

 - Water and cornstarch (optional): To thicken the stew at the end.
-Thicken it using arrowroot starch instead of cornstarch if you prefer.
+Thicken it using arrowroot starch instead of cornstarch, if you prefer.

 - A splash of red wine is a classic ingredient in some stews.
 It cooks off much of the alcohol but leaves a nice depth of flavor.